How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 “Oh, we’ll work out something.
 Don’t worry about it.”

-I liked this little healer-mamma so I did not worry about it.
+I liked this little healer-mamma.
+I did not worry about it.

-Two weeks later I got a bill for the ER visit.
-I owed them two-hundred and twelve dollars; thank you very much.
+Two weeks later, I got a bill for the ER visit.
+I owed them two-hundred and twelve dollars.

 The facts of the matter

-The fact that I went to the emergency wasn’t unusual; I simply did what my mom did which was to consult doctors.
+The fact that I went to the emergency wasn’t unusual.
+I went to the doctor like mom did.
 Again, it didn’t work.

-The fact that I reached out to my mentor wasn’t that unusual; she was a wise- woman-mother-figure who knew about alternative healing methods.
-I was willing to try anything.
+The fact that I reached out to my mentor wasn’t that unusual.
+She was a wise-woman-mother-figure who knew about alternative healing methods.
+I was ready and willing to try anything.

 The big lesson